 Using yoga postures and breathwork in a therapeutic setting can assist you with grounding – meaning achieving a sense of emotional stability or balance, encouraging self-curiosity by connecting with yourself, and finding a broader way to channel out internal chatter or chaos that can be difficult to tune out.
 Yoga in this setting gives us the ability to see a broader picture of ourselves instead of getting caught up in the ruminations of the past and the anticipations of the future that tend to heighten our anxieties, fears, depression, anger, and resentments.
 My role in this process is to be present with you in each yoga posture by practicing alongside you and being an observer to help you recognize what works for you to emphasize your strengths and stability.

 To learn more about how Therapeutic Yoga can provide benefits to specific emotional concerns as a supplemental approach to healing, read Dr. Heather Violante’s blogs and article on the topics of anxiety, depression, and addiction recovery.

 Dr. Heather Violante completed the 100 hour Yoga Therapy For Mental Health Advanced Certification training in using therapeutic yoga for emotional healing at the Aum Home Shala in Coconut Grove, FL.
 This IAYT accredited training was part of the Yoga Teacher Development Training Program for Yoga Therapy and Mental Health.
-She is additionally a Certified Yoga Instructor at the 500 hour level in Vinyasa Yoga and at the 20 hour level in Yin Yoga as defined by the Yoga Alliance.
+She is a Certified Yoga Instructor at the 500 hour level in Vinyasa Yoga and at the 20 hour level in Yin Yoga as defined by the Yoga Alliance.
+Dr. Violante is additionally a Certified Y12SR Recovery Leader having completed the Leadership Training Certification for The Yoga of 12-Step Recovery (Y12SR).
 She currently offers therapeutic yoga for emotional healing at the office of Bayview Therapy.